 May is the month devoted to the Blessed Virgin Mary.
 I’m doing a post each Monday in May about the Blessed Virgin.
 Last week I began to share something Archbishop Fulton J. Sheen wrote in his 1948 book, Communism and the Conscience of the West.
 It’s just as relevant today as it was then.
 In fact, it’s downright prophetic.
 Here, then is part two of a two-part series on Our Lady of Fatima and the errors of Russia.
 I’m re-posting the link to the video of Archbishop Sheen wherein he talks about some of the same things he wrote about in the book.
 (You can read part one here.)

-All material in the section below and between the separators is quoted from the book, Communism and the Conscience of the West, by Fulton J. Sheen.
+All material in the section below, between the separators, is quoted from the book, Communism and the Conscience of the West, by Fulton J. Sheen.
 I’m quoting from an out-of-print edition from my personal collection.
+To get a copy see the notes at the end of this post.

 It may be worth inquiring, however, why Almighty God in His providential dealings with the Universe should see fit in this day to give us a revelation of His Blessed Mother in order to bring us back to prayer and penance.